 Escaping to Wales

-For a long time, Wales has been a place of escape for those retreating from the city life.
-The first bunkhouses were established in the climbing areas of Snowdonia around 25 years ago, providing self catering accommodation for climbers.
+For a long time, Wales has been a place of escape for those retreating from city life.
+The first bunkhouses were established in the climbing areas of Snowdonia around 30 years ago, providing self-catering accommodation for climbers.
 Welsh bunkhouses and hostels have multiplied over the years and there are now many, always in remote or stunningly beautiful locations.
 These are often open all year round.

-The National Parks of Snowdonia, the Brecons Beacons and the Pembrokeshire Coast are well supplied with bunkhouses and hostels.
-These Welsh hostels and bunkhouses all provide ideal accommodation for walkers, cyclists, climbers, water sport enthusiast and lovers of the great outdoors.
-The coastal areas such as Ceredigion and the Gower also have plenty of hostels, perfect accommodation for families on holiday and in some cases close enough to walk or cycle between.
+The National Parks of Snowdonia, the Brecons Beacons, and the Pembrokeshire Coast is well supplied with bunkhouses and hostels.
+These Welsh hostels and bunkhouses all provide ideal accommodation for walkers, cyclists, climbers, water sports enthusiasts, and lovers of the great outdoors.
+The coastal areas such as Ceredigion and the Gower also have plenty of hostels, perfect accommodation for families on holiday.
+In some cases close enough to walk or cycle between.
 There are some hostels with great locations straddling long distance paths like Offas Dyke and the Wales Coast Path.
-The capital city of Cardiff has a few great hostels to choose from and many of the hostels in inner Wales are in undiscovered areas with quiet roads and ancient villages.
-These are great locations for a cultural holiday discovering the past, walking on deserted hills and hearing the Welsh language.
+The capital city of Cardiff has a few great hostels to choose from.
+Swansea has an award-winning Hostel.
+Many of the hostels in inner Wales are in undiscovered areas with quiet roads and ancient villages.
+These are great locations for a cultural holiday discovering the past, walking on deserted hills, and hearing the Welsh language.